Summer Work Permits are issued at the Career, Technical and Adult Education Office on Twin Peaks Road. For information and office hours, click here.

 Q: Can my parent/guardian bring in my Request for Work Permit and be issued a work permit?

-A: No, you must bring in your Request for Work Permit after it has been completed.
-The work permit will require the student's signature before it may be issued.
+A: No, you must email your Request for Work Permit after it has been completed.
+The work permit will require the student's ID and signature before it may be issued.
 The student must be present when the work permit is issued.

 Q: Can I start working when my employer signs the Request for Work Permit?